-The largest presentation of her work to date, the exhibition at the MCA brings together a selection of her work made over the last four years, as well as a new, large-scale commission that explores illusions and histories of painting.
+The largest presentation of her work to date, the exhibition at the MCA brings together a selection of her work made over the last three years, as well as a new, large-scale installation that explores illusions and histories of painting.

 The exhibition is curated by Grace Deveney, former Assistant Curator.
 It is presented in the Bergman Family Gallery on the museum’s second floor.

 Lead support is provided by the Harris Family Foundation in memory of Bette and Neison Harris: Caryn and King Harris, Katherine Harris, Toni and Ron Paul, Pam Szokol, Linda and Bill Friend, and Stephanie and John Harris; the Margot and W. George Greig Ascendant Artist Fund; R. H. Defares; Zell Family Foundation; and Cari and Michael Sacks.